Lab Section Overview

 Welcome to Lab!

 Each week, lab section gives you dedicated time to work on a hands-on database project of your choosing.
-Over the quarter, you’ll go from raw data to a fully documented, queryable database — and share what you built with your classmates.
+Over the quarter, you’ll go from raw data to a fully documented, query-able database and share what you built with your classmates.

 This is your chance to apply what you learn in lecture to a dataset that genuinely interests you.
 You’ll walk away with a portfolio piece and experience with the full data pipeline: from messy files to structured, query-ready databases.